What to watch on Friday: ‘All Together Now’ on Netflix

 Movies

+Driven to the Edge (Lifetime Movie at 8) A young millennial falls for a ride-hail passenger who is hiding something from her.

 Get Duked!
-(Amazon Prime) An anarchic, hip-hop-inspired comedy that follows four city boys on a wilderness trek as they try to escape a mysterious huntsman.

-Matthias & Maxime (Mubi) A quietly understated coming-of-age story as two longtime friends grapple with their sexualities.
+(Prime Video) Three Scottish teens head on a camping trip that transforms into a journey of survival in this comedic horror tale.

-Phineas and Ferb the Movie: Candace Against the Universe (Disney Plus) After Candace is abducted by aliens, Phineas and Ferb embark on a journey to rescue her from her captors.
+Phineas and Ferb the Movie: Candace Against the Universe (Disney Plus) The popular Disney Channel duo must rescue their older sister from alien abduction.

+Unknown Origins (Netflix) A serial killer is propping victims up in imitations of famous superhero debuts.

 Premiere